 To save some time, you can buy your entry ticket in advance here.

-Salzburg Cathedral is open at the following times:
+Salzburg Cathedral is open at these times:

 Old Town